Frontiers of chaotic advection: Perspectives

-The issue of fluid inertia also arises when addressing the question of periodicity of the flow which does not necessarily match the geometrical periodicity of the wall boundaries chosen for the generation of chaotic advection \citep{blancher2014}.
-This has direct implication for the appropriate choice of the periodic velocity field in order to map the flow as in the context of dynamical systems.
-When we consider non-passive scalars transport (i.e., diffusive or non-buoyant scalars) such as finite mass and size particles, the transient effects due to particle inertia and fluid inertia are now intimately linked due to the presence of new forces \citep{Springer2010}.
+When we consider non-passive scalar transport (i.e., diffusive or non-buoyant scalars) such as finite-mass and -size particles, the transient effects due to particle inertia and fluid inertia are intimately linked owing to the presence of new forces.
 Indeed, a non-passive particle responds to intrinsic hydrodynamic forces, to externally imposed forces, or to internally generated forces \citep{Metcalfe_beyond_2012}.
-The hydrodynamic forces include drag force, lift force, added mass force, buoyancy force, Basset history force and also Brownian motion that produces molecular diffusion.
-The external forces are produced by an external force field (i.e., electrical field, magnetic field) and the internal forces refer essentially to motile organisms or active particles.
+The hydrodynamic forces include drag force, lift force, added mass force, buoyancy force, Boussinesq--Basset history force \cite{Babiano2000} and also Brownian motion that produces molecular diffusion \citep{Springer2010}.
+The external forces are produced by an external force field (i.e., an electric or magnetic field) and the internal forces refer essentially to motile organisms or active particles.
 The dynamics of a finite-size particle in a chaotic flow is thus nontrivial and can lead to very different and rich behaviors because the particle's trajectory can diverge from the trajectory of the fluid parcel, since a slip velocity exists between the particle and the surrounding fluid whose velocity can eventually fluctuate in a random manner.
-The fact that the finite-size particle dynamics is dissipative furthermore complicates the story by allowing the existence of attractors in the phase space, which is not possible when we consider passive particles \citep{Springer2010}.
+The fact that the finite-size particle dynamics is dissipative furthermore complicates the story by allowing the existence of attractors in the phase space \citep{Springer2010}.
+Figure~\ref{fig:light_streams} shows trajectories of several finite Stokes number particles localizing onto an attracting KAM tube in a 3D laminar flow.
+Predictions of what level of inertia will cause spontaneous localization of finite inertia particles have been quantified in recent experiments \citep{Wang_separation_2014,Wang_visualization_2016}.
 A direct consequence is that invariant curves no longer exist for the case of inertial finite-size particles.